-During our time at the Estancia, we will head out horseback riding, taste the excellent wines produced by their vineyards, be entertained by a local musician, learn some of the skills of the gauchos, and enjoy a traditional asado (Argentine BBQ).
-This isa magical experience in a beautiful and atmospheric location, and many people's highlight of the trip!
+During our time at the Estancia, we will head out horseback riding.
+This is a magical experience in a beautiful and many people's highlight of the trip!

 Please note that some of these activities are subject to weather conditions.
 Please also note that there is a strict weight limit of 15 stone (210lbs) or 95kg to partake in the horse riding - if you should weigh more than this, then unfortunately you will not be able to participate in the horseback riding.

 In the Estancia we will camp with facilities in the grounds near the main house.

 Today we will have a very early start for a full day's drive to the stunning town of Mendoza, nestled in the dry flats underneath the shadows of the largest mountains of the Andes.
 Mendoza is the centre of Argentine wine production, and one of the nine 'Wine Capitals of the World' - it is especially famous for its Malbec, grown at some of the highest-altitude vineyards to be found in the world.